jaredjgebel/ux-portfolio/src/journal/ux-as-an-independent-study.md

 - Conducting a user needs assessment of the My Notebook feature on Ravelry, a fiber arts website
 - Usability testing of [Momondo](https://www.momondo.com/), a flight booking site with some novel search features
 - Sketching, creating wireframes, and testing a paper prototype for a group streaming organizer I thought up called Watch Together
-- Writing a methodologically sound survey to gauge user satisfaction for a company intranet system
+- Writing a methodologically-sound survey to gauge user satisfaction for a company intranet system
 - Testing how the format of cookie notification content affects comprehension
 - Researching and designing an application for farmers watching the commodities markets

 ### Essential UX Books

-I’m an avid reader, and I love exploring topics in-depth.
+I’m an avid reader, and I love exploring topics in depth.
 I researched what the most formative UX texts are, and this is what I’ve completed so far.

 #### _The Design of Everyday Things_, Don Norman